From Ontario.ca website:

 The boundaries of the claim are based largely on the watershed, which was historically used and occupied by the Algonquin people.

-Ontario, Canada and the Algonquins of Ontario are currently engaged in the final stage of treaty negotiations, which the parties anticipate will be concluded in a few more years.
+Ontario, Canada and the Algonquins of Ontario are currently engaged in the final stage of treaty negotiations, which the parties anticipate will be concluded by 2023.
 If the negotiations are successful, the end result will be a Final Agreement that will take the form of a modern-day treaty.

 Ontario’s earlier consultations and ongoing negotiations with the Algonquins of Ontario have resulted in some changes to the package of Crown lands proposed for future transfer to the AOO.